lgbt-foundation/whitepaper/whitepaper.md

 The LGBT Foundation has established a Network Accelerator Program to help businesses adopt the Token.It proposes to set aside grants of Tokens, with 10% of the issued Tokens reserved to jumpstart launch partnerships and broad community adoption.

-A portion of these tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support the products.
-While they can be used to purchase services with the apps of the launch partners, the LGBT Foundation will actively promote the usage of Tokens outside, as well.
+A portion of the Tokens will be set aside to be used by current and future LGBT Foundation members as they see fit to reward users that support their products and services.
+While the Tokens can be used to purchase services, for example, using the apps of the launch partners, the LGBT Foundation will also actively promote and enable other usage of tokens.
 This includes, but is not limited to:

 - Providing plugins for ecommerce stores to accept LGBT Token as payment
 - Providing devices for locations to accept payments using LGBT Token

-Hornet brings to the LGBT Foundation trusted and longstanding relationships with numerous gay event locations in several major cities.
-Our launch partners and advisors each bring well established networks to the LGBT Foundation that will help establish the LGBT Token as a regular form of payment.
+Hornet Networks brings to the LGBT Foundation trusted and longstanding relationships with numerous gay event locations in several major cities.
+In additionm the LGBT Foundation launch partners and advisors each bring well established networks to the LGBT Foundation that will help help lay the foundations for the LGBT Token to become a regular form of payment.

 The LGBT Token has a strong economic utility to each party engaging in an underlying transaction.
-With the support of strong launch partners, the creation of network acceleration programs, and the design of easy-to-use user and application programming interfaces, the LGBT Token will be usable in every day's life and can expect rapid adoption.
+With the support of strong launch partners, the creation of Network Acceleration Program, and intuitive user and application programming interfaces, the LGBT Token will be rapidly adopted and utilized in everyday life.

 ### 3. LGBT Impact

-LGBT Impact is a powerful funding mechanism for causes of importance to the LGBT Community in their quest to achieve equal rights and acceptance.
+LGBT Impact is a powerful funding mechanism for important causes of the LGBT community in their quest to achieve equal rights and acceptance.

 > **LGBT Impact is the inherent and powerful funding mechanism for causes of imporance for the LGBT community in their quest to achieve equal rights and acceptance.**